LTLA/BiocWorkflow2015/bioC/chipseqDB.md

     }
     all.fastq <- paste0(sra.numbers, ".fastq")

-Technical replicates are merged together prior to further processing.
+Reads from technical replicates are pooled together into a single FASTQ file prior to further processing.
 This reflects the fact that they originate from a single library of DNA fragments.

     by.group <- split(all.fastq, grouping)
     for (group in names(by.group)) {